boiled-water-tsar/PokemonLookup/README.md

 docker run -it --rm -p 80:80 --name great_lookup pokelookup
 ```

-then navigate to http://localhost/swagger/index.html and enjoy some Pokemon descriptions!
+From project root, then navigate to http://localhost/swagger/index.html and enjoy some Pokemon descriptions!